ScrKiddie/ChronoNewsAPI/README.md

 *   **`storage`**: This entire section is **removed** from the test configuration.
 Tests automatically use a temporary local directory for file storage, which is created and deleted on the fly.
 *   **`reset`**: The reset token expiration (`reset.exp`) is hardcoded to `2` hours.
 *   **`web.client_url` & `web.client_paths`**: The client-facing URLs are hardcoded to mock values (e.g., `http://test-client.com/post`).
+*   **`db.migration`**: Database migration is **always** run automatically at the start of the test suite, regardless of any configuration value, to ensure a clean and consistent schema.

 **Environment Variables for Testing:**